matt-in-a-hat/youtube-pause/README.md

 - Do I need to unregister tabs somehow other than when failing to communicate to them?
 - Test when a video is paused due to buffering will it auto-continue after the user changes tab?
 Will this script catch that?
-- Investigate event pages instead of background page, and using alarms instead of setInterval
+- Investigate event pages instead of background page

 - Add browser action popup which lists the open videos
   - Indicate which is the currently playing video